 Year Individual Team Venue / Host Highlights

-2023Ros Canter (GBR) on Lordships GraffaloGreat BritainHaras du Pin (FRA)Double gold for GB – wins in individual & team despite strong field
+2023Ros Canter (GBR) on Lordships GraffaloGreat BritainHaras du Pin (FRA)Double gold for Great Britain: individual and team victory

-2021Nicola Wilson (GBR) on DublinGreat BritainAvenches (SUI)GB dominates – individual gold for Wilson, clear team victory
+2021Nicola Wilson (GBR) on JL DublinGreat BritainAvenches (SUI)Great Britain dominates with individual gold for Wilson and team gold

 2019Ingrid Klimke (GER) on Hale BobGermanyLuhmühlen (GER)Home win for Klimke, German team secures gold